idvorkin/idvorkin.github.io/_posts/2017-10-07-physical-health.md

 I put off getting a trainer for 20 years.
 I thought I was very knowledgable in exercise, physiology, and was motivated having a gym routine where I went every morning to do cardio, and I wasn't interested in getting strong.
 Eventually I decided I'd like some more injury prevention, so got a trainer and told him my goal was to increase my injury resilience, and he said OK, lets do mobility workouts then.

-- The mobility movements are more strenous then my normal cardio routines.
+- The mobility movements are more strenuous then my normal cardio routines.
 Every movement we do seemed like it could happen naturally through day to day activities and felt incredibly weak, a real warning to injury.

-- He also took a look at my cardio routine, and changed it to be a high intensity Training - Wow, same amount of time,so much more intense, and so energized afterward.
+- He also took a look at my cardio routine, and changed it to be a high intensity Training - Wow, same amount of time, so much more intense, and so energized afterward.

 - Many days I feel lazy, I turn off my brain and just let him tell me what to do, and when to push myself.